porrey/max1704x/README.md

 This device is also available on breakout boards from [Amazon](https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=max17043&rh=i%3Aaps%2Ck%3Amax17043).
 Be cautious when ordering these from unknown suppliers.
 I have read on various forums that some of these do not work properly.
 I recommend ordering from SparkFun.

 ## Usage ##
 The first step is to include the library in your sketch.
-Include MAX17043.h if you are using the single cell chip or MAX17044.h if you are using the two-cell chip.
+Include MAX17043.h if you are using the single-cell chip or MAX17044.h if you are using the two-cell chip.

     #include "MAX17043.h"